so-rose/blext/docs/user_guides/integrations/pre_commit.md

 # `pre-commit`
 !!! info
-	Support for generating `ruff` and other static checks from `blext` is planned.
+	Support for generating `.pre-commit-config.yaml` is planned.
-	For now, we suggest running `ruff` manually over your extension.
+	For now, we suggest doing so manually.

 	Watch this space!